techcnet/site-simple-blog/README.md

 Before you can use the contact form you have to specify the receiver email address.
 Open the page structure, select **Contact** and click **Edit**.
 Enter the email address in the **E-Mail Address** field.
 You can also specify your **Recaptcha-Site-Key** and **Recaptcha-Secret-Key** to protect the form with Recaptcha.

 !["Contact form"](https://tech-c.net/site/assets/files/1198/contact-form.jpg)

+## Theme
+The theme can easily customized to your requirement.
+The header graphic is located in **/site/templates/images/header.jpg**.
+This graphic is stretched to the whole header size.
+The logo is located in **/site/templates/images/logo.png**.
+The height of the logo also specifies the height of the header if the browser window is 700px or wider.
+If smaller than 700px the height is reduced to 60px.
+The main style is located in **/site/templates/styles/main.css**.